 Unit Elections

 Unit elections under the new membership policy are authorized beginning February 1st, 2019 when the revised membership policy took effect.
 Elections held in Venturing and Sea Scout ships on that date or after should be scheduled and conducted in the same manner as those held in troops.
-Lodges and chapters should prepare their election teams for the need for more thorough explanations of the OA since many of these Scouts may have no prior knowledge of our Order.
+Lodges and chapters should prepare their election teams for the need for more thorough explanations of the OA since many of these Scouts may have no prior knowledge of the OA.

 There has been some confusion over what camping qualifies in meeting the membership requirement for camping.
 Three factors apply: